Class AbstractPollingMessageListenerContainer

 Default is none, not performing any transactional wrapping.
 If specified, this will usually be a Spring JtaTransactionManager or one of its subclasses, in combination with a JTA-aware ConnectionFactory that this message listener container obtains its Connections from.

 Note: Consider the use of local JMS transactions instead.
-Simply switch the "sessionTransacted" flag to "true" in order to use a locally transacted JMS Session for the entire receive processing, including any Session operations performed by a SessionAwareMessageListener (e.g. sending a response message).
+Simply switch the "sessionTransacted" flag to "true" in order to use a locally transacted JMS Session for the entire receive processing, including any Session operations performed by a SessionAwareMessageListener (for example, sending a response message).
 This allows for fully synchronized Spring transactions based on local JMS transactions, similar to what JmsTransactionManager provides.
 Check AbstractMessageListenerContainer's javadoc for a discussion of transaction choices and message redelivery scenarios.

 See Also: